 Work is being prioritized on archival to eliminate these limitations.

 - Archiver: Archiver is the component responsible for archiving and retrieving workflow histories.
-Its interface is quite generic and supports different kinds of archival locations: local file system, S3, Kafka, etc. Check this README for how to add a new archiver implementation.
+Its interface is quite generic and supports different kinds of archival locations: local file system, S3, Kafka, etc. Check this README (opens new window) for how to add a new archiver implementation.